-Often times though, companies can use legal jargon or regulatory loopholes to get around certain legislation.
+Companies can often use legal jargon or regulatory loopholes to get around certain legislation.
 So, before applying for a loan, make sure your lender is licensed and registered in your state.
-Moreover, avoid lenders that ask for prepaid credit card numbers, companies with poor Better Business Bureau (BBB) ratings and companies that receive poor customer reviews.
+Moreover, avoid lenders that ask for prepaid credit card numbers, companies with poor Better Business Bureau (BBB) ratings, and companies that receive poor customer reviews.

-It’s a common misconception that if you have bad credit, you can’t qualify for a personal loan.
-Well, we’re here to tell you: it is possible, you just need to be persistent.
+It’s a common misconception that you can’t qualify for a personal loan if you have bad credit.
+Well, we’re here to tell you: it is possible.
+You just need to be persistent.

-A co-signer is a great way to increase your chances of obtaining a personal loan.
+A cosigner is a great way to increase your chances of obtaining a personal loan.
 Acting as a guarantor, a co-signer promises to pay back the debt proceeds if you default.
-You benefit by receiving a lower APR and the lender benefits because a co-signer decreases the risk of default.
+You benefit by receiving a lower APR, and the lender benefits because a co-signer decreases the default risk.
 So, if you have a trusted friend who’s willing to act as a co-signer, it will definitely give your application a leg-up.

 Considering 35% of your FICO score is attributed to your payment history, staying up-to-date on your bill payments can help move your credit score in the right direction.
 According to the Fair Isaac Corporation (FICO), a missed payment of 30-days can result in a 90 to 110 point decrease in your credit score, with another 60 to 80 point drop if the delinquency extends another 30 days.

-Accounting for 30% of your FICO Score, responsible credit utilization can have a positive impact on your credit score.
-Don’t apply for new credit cards that you don’t need and try and pay off debt rather than just transferring it from one card to another.
+Accounting for 30% of your FICO Score, responsible credit utilization can positively impact your credit score.
+Don’t apply for new credit cards that you don’t need and pay off debt rather than just transferring it from one card to another.

-Increasing your income or decreasing your debt will have a positive effect on your credit score.
-In a perfect world this problem wouldn’t exist, and we know how difficult it is to apply in real-life.
-But try your best to develop a debt-repayment plan that you can both afford and adhere to.
-As well, always pay-down debt with the highest interest rate first.
+Increasing your income or decreasing your debt will positively affect your credit score.
+This problem wouldn’t exist in a perfect world, and we know how difficult it is to apply it in real life.
+But try your best to develop a debt repayment plan that you can both afford and adhere to.
+As well, always pay down debt with the highest interest rate first.

 When analyzing your creditworthiness, there’s a reason lenders look at your credit history and history of financial transactions.
 Not only are they concerned with how you repay debt, but they also want to assess how you spend your money.
 If a lender finds plenty of frivolous spending, this can be a red flag regarding your borrowing capacity.

-While a full-time job is at the top of many lenders checklists, they’re also concerned with your career path.
-Lenders are attracted to borrowers with predictable earnings, so by demonstrating a work history that has clear direction and growth – it makes you more reliable in their eyes.
+While a full-time job is at the top of many lenders’ checklists, they’re also concerned with your career path.
+Lenders are attracted to borrowers with predictable earnings.
 Conversely, if you change jobs frequently – moving from one industry to the next – this can be a red flag regarding your ability to repay the loan.
-If you were to lose your job or receive a significant reduction in hours, lenders believe you may lack the experience or track record to land an identical positoin.
+If you lose your job or receive a significant reduction in hours, lenders believe you may lack the experience or track record to land an identical position.

-In the eyes of lenders, education helps measure your earning potential, and more importantly, your ability to repay debt.
-Many young borrowers – millennials for instance – don’t have an established credit history or a significant asset-base that lenders can use to quantify their creditworthiness.
+Education helps measure your earning potential and, more importantly, your ability to repay debt.
+For instance, many young borrowers – millennials – don’t have an established credit history or a significant asset base that lenders can use to quantify their creditworthiness.
 As such, they use your education as a way to extrapolate your employment earnings and come with a financial profile.
 If you show lenders you’re taking classes or working towards certifications to increase your attractiveness in the job market, they will look at your application more favorably.

 While alternative lenders may seem scary or unfamiliar, they’re a great option for those that don’t qualify for a personal loan.
 Remember, the goal is to avoid payday loans at all costs.
 They’re extremely predatory and can send you spiraling into a vicious debt cycle.
 And that’s precisely why we don’t promote them on our site.
 We fully understand the harm they cause and take great pride in keeping you off that path.

 Luckily, the alternatives above allow you to obtain a reliable loan while still keeping your interest costs at a manageable level.
-Moreover, many of the options above offer flexible lending terms, low fees and have zero prepayment penalties.
-As well, you benefit from an easy approval process, immediate access to funds, low annual income requirements and sometimes zero loan origination fees.
+Moreover, many of the options above offer flexible lending terms, low fees, and have zero prepayment penalties.
+You also benefit from an easy approval process, immediate access to funds, low annual income requirements, and sometimes zero loan origination fees.